Pfefan/Issue-Tracker/Userstories/Userstory_002.md

 ## Output Data

 Response will be sent to the backend and saved in db, it will be shown in the front end

+## Errors:

+Ticket to which he want to respond to doesnt exist anymore because the user Closed it